dongyx/hardv/README.md

 must start with a tab character, except for blank lines.
 For blank lines in the value, the leading tab character is optional.

-Cards are typically separated by `%%` or `%` on a line by itself.
+Cards are typically separated by `%%` on a line by itself.
-In fact, any line starting with `%` is seen as a card separator, but `%%` is recommended.
+In fact, any line starting with `%` is regarded as a card separator.

 Empty cards are ignored.
+In the standard quiz, the leading and trailing empty lines in values are ignored too.
-Thus separators can be used as comments, demonstrated by the following.
+Thus separators can be used as comments, and you could add empty lines and white characters for readability, demonstrated by the following.

 	%% This is a card set for hardv(1)
 	%% Created at Feb 1, 1997

 	Q       hex(256) = ?
+	A
-	A       0x100
+		0x100

 	%%

 	Q       hex(128) = ?

 	A	0x80

 	%% Arithmetic cards begin